Intangible Cultural Heritage Office

-With the enforcement of the Convention in April 2006, an Intangible Cultural Heritage Unit was set up in the same year under the establishment of the Hong Kong Heritage Museum to undertake necessary work in compliance with the Convention.
+With the enforcement of the Convention in April 2006, an Intangible Cultural Heritage (ICH) Unit was set up in the same year under the establishment of the Hong Kong Heritage Museum to undertake necessary work in compliance with the Convention.
 In May 2015, the Leisure and Cultural Services Department upgraded ICH Unit to the ICH Office.